syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-Customization.md

 {% endtabs %}

-## Set Fill Color
+## Set fill color

-SfRating control has support to set the fill color for the selected and unselected items.
+The SfRating control supports to set the fill color for the selected and unselected items.

-### Selected Items
+### Selected items

 The `RatedFill` property fills the rated area with the specified solid color in the SfRating control.